berenslab/pubmed-tsne-iclr/README.md

 As one runs the notebooks, the computed variables will be stored in the `variables` directory.
 In there, two subdirectories can be found: `all_data` for experiments with the whole dataset, and `subset_2M` for the UMAP comparison, and for the perplexity-based vs. uniform affinities comparison.
 These subdirectories also contain further subdirectories for each experiment performed with a different parameter set (exgg=1, 2, etc.) or a different method (UMAP, etc.).

 As the dataset and the obtained variables are too large, they are not included in the repository.
-However, you can find the t-SNE embedding along with some metadate in here: (link).
+However, you can find the t-SNE embedding along with some metadata in here: https://zenodo.org/record/6684762.